sededege/vitemecbook/README.md

 <br />

 ## Short Description
-This project is a macOS clone built using React and TypeScript.
-It aims to recreate the familiar and intuitive user interface of macOS within a web application.
-The combination of React's component-based architecture, TypeScript's type safety, and the sleek design of macOS provides a seamless and responsive user experience.
-Users will be able to interact with a macOS-like interface, including windows, menus, and toolbars, offering cross-platform compatibility and the convenience of a familiar operating system within their web browser.
+This project is a mecos clone built using React and TypeScript.
+It aims to recreate the familiar and intuitive user interface of mecos within a web application.
+The combination of React's component-based architecture, TypeScript's type safety, and the sleek design of mecos provides a seamless and responsive user experience.
+Users will be able to interact with a mecos-like interface, including windows, menus, and toolbars, offering cross-platform compatibility and the convenience of a familiar operating system within their web browser.

 ## 🔴 Demo
-🧪 [Live Demo](https://wolfgunblood.github.io/macos/) available.
+🧪 [Live Demo](https://wolfgunblood.github.io/mecos/) available.
 Click "Live Demo" to open it.

 ## Showcase
 You can see images and a GIF of the project in user interaction below.